-Jesus calls his church — the global, diverse, dynamic body of Christ made up of individuals from all generations, countries, races, cultures and genders — to minister in partnership and unity to achieve God’s redemptive mission.
+Jesus calls his church — the global, diverse, dynamic body of Christ made up of men, women and children from all generations, countries, races and cultures — to minister in partnership and unity to achieve God’s redemptive mission.
 Only through true unity can we be part of bringing God’s desire for the holistic transformation of all peoples, nations and tongues to fruition.

 Wycliffe USA missionary Alex Larkin sums it up well in the video below: “The better we understand other people’s reality, the better equipped we are to make a difference in God’s kingdom.”

 What does it look like for us as an organization to “all belong to each other” as we walk in obedience to God’s will?